Scholarships for Level 2 students:

 Sally retired in 1992, and the Cooper Scholarship was established by the Alumni Association so that she could enjoy our appreciation of all she did for Charity while she was alive.
 Sally passed away in 2012 and is still greatly missed by the many friends she made throughout the years at Charity School of Nursing.

-The following Pin Awards are for four alumni who have passed away:
+The following Pin Award is for a friend of the alumni who has passed away: